Saratoga Tips on Gambling, Fried Chicken, Mob Mentality & MORE!

 Tip 5: Check out some live music!

 The most unexpected part of the weekend came when we were wandering around the downtown music festival.
-Home to a fabulous summer line-up, it is very common for DMB, Phish and a slew of other uber-talented artists to frequent the Saratoga Stages.
-Of course, the hometown bands also contribute more than their fair share to make for pleasant listening and free-love dancing in the streets.
+Home to a fabulous summer line-up, it is very common for DMB, Phish and a slew of other uber-talented artists to frequent the Saratoga stages.
+Of course, the hometown bands also contribute their fair share of surprise rock sessions and street parties.
 In fact, one band really struck a chord.
 Having strolled over merely by chance, we came across the band Better By Morning in none-other than the obscure post office’s parking lot on Saturday night – and, in a sweetly serendipitous moment – fell in love with their sound.
 I reached out to the band, (essentially, a group of teenagers) and asked for a sample.
-Turns out, they are just producing their first single - so stay tuned and return back to the blog 1 week from now to get a first listen!
+Turns out, they are just producing their first single.

 From open mics to cover bands to primetime performers, Saratoga has it all, every night of summer.
 Take a look at the full concert calendar here.
 While the summer’s first weekend music festival has passed, there are plenty more to attend to, including Wine and Music Fest Sept 5-7.